 It's all about balance

-Overloading of muscles and joints.
-Correction of imbalances in muscles and joints.
+Overloading of muscles and joints. - Yoga ensures the correction of imbalances in muscles and joints.

-Lack of flexibility and mobility.
-Increased muscle strength and flexibility.
+Lack of flexibility and mobility. - Yoga increases muscle strength and flexibility.

-Monotonous movement patterns.
-A varied form of training that complements running.
+Monotonous movement patterns. - Yoga is a varied form of training that complements running.

-Imbalances in the body - muscles and joints.
-Improved posture, balance and stability.
+Imbalances in the body (muscles and joints). - Yoga improves posture, balance, and stability.

-The running surface and load.
-Increased flexibility + strength in the knees and legs.
+The running surface and load. - Yoga increases flexibility + strength in the knees and legs.

-Previous injuries.
-Injury prevention, helps to heal quickly after injuries.
+Previous injuries. - Yoga is injury prevention and helps to heal quickly after injuries.

-Muscle stiffness, poor oxygen absorption.
-Improved breathing/lung capacity, increase uptake.
+Muscle stiffness, and poor oxygen absorption. - Yoga improves breathing/lung capacity and increases oxygen uptake.